-2.1.
-Training for all staff and postholders on prevention, culture and reporting procedures in relation to sexual harassment.
-All employees, members and postholders should know what to do if they experience or witness sexual harassment.
-All employees and postholders should know how to sensitively handle disclosures or complaints of

-- harassment.
-Training will be tailored to the workplace environment and audience, intersectional, from a trauma-informed perspective and repeated at interim periods. - 2.2.
-All officers who are safeguarding leads, Equalities Officers, Branch Secretaries and Branch Presidents will be trained in implementing this policy and how to respond sensitively to any reports of sexual harassment.
-This competency will be reviewed as part of every manager's performance review. - 2.3.
-Good management practice including inclusive, competent people management. - 2.4.
-Anonymous climate surveys to find out about experiences of sexual harassment, explore culture and environment, identify member needs, gaps in response and how to address them.
-Where climate surveys have identified certain departments or areas of activity where sexual harassment is present, the GMB may introduce targeted learning and development or other interventions as deemed necessary. - 2.5.
-Undertaking risk assessments for sexual harassment as with any health and safety issue.
+- 2.1.
+Training for all staff, members and activists on prevention, culture and reporting procedures in relation to sexual harassment.
+All employees should know what to do if they experience or witness sexual harassment and how to sensitively handle disclosures or complaints of harassment.
+Training will be tailored to the workplace environment and audience, intersectional, from a trauma-informed perspective and repeated at interim periods. - 2.2.All line managers will be trained in implementing this policy and how to respond sensitively to any reports of sexual harassment.
+This competency will be reviewed as part of every manager's performance review. - 2.3.Good management practice including inclusive, competent people management. - 2.4.Annual anonymous climate surveys to find out about experiences of sexual harassment, explore workplace culture and environment, identify worker needs, gaps in response and how to address them.
+Where climate surveys have identified certain departments or areas of work where sexual harassment is present, the GMB may introduce targeted learning and development or other interventions as deemed necessary. - 2.5.Undertaking risk assessments for sexual harassment as with any health and safety issue.
 Assessments identify the risks and the control measures necessary to minimise them.
-Factors may include, for example, power imbalances, job insecurity, lone working, the presence of alcohol, public-facing roles, lack of diversity in the workforce and workers being placed on secondment or at events. - 2.6.
-Ensuring everyone has somewhere to go for safe, confidential discussions. - 2.7.
-Ensuring a zero-tolerance attitude to sexual harassment is clearly communicated to all workers, members and any third parties, in internal as well as external facing communications.
-For example: - 2.7.1. publicising the Code of Conduct - 2.7.2. publishing advisory notices or recorded messages at the beginning of telephone calls, online events or in-person conferences that sexual harassment will not be tolerated - 2.7.3. communicating what steps will be taken to remedy a report of sexual harassment and prevent it happening again.
+Factors may include, for example, power imbalances, job insecurity, lone working, the presence of alcohol, publicfacing roles, lack of diversity in the workforce and workers being placed on secondment or at events. - 2.6.Ensuring everyone has somewhere to go for safe, confidential discussions. - 2.7.Ensuring a zero-tolerance attitude to sexual harassment is clearly communicated to all workers, members and any third parties, in internal as well as external facing communications.
+For example: - 2.7.1. in all staff inductions and employment contracts

+- 2.7.2. publishing advisory notices or recorded messages at the beginning of telephone calls, online events or in-person conferences that sexual harassment will not be tolerated - 2.7.3. communicating what steps will be taken to remedy a report of sexual harassment and prevent it happening again.
 For example, warning a colleague about their behaviour, banning a member from attending events, reporting criminal acts to the police, sharing information across branches and regions or with future potential employers.